 Transmit 5.0 has been certified for use with Wasabi.
 To use Transmit with Wasabi, configure the Transmit app as shown below (screenshot for Transmit 5.0).
-The screen fields should be:
+The screen fields should be as follows.

 Protocol: Amazon S3